 Both General Obligation Bonds and COPs are considered "direct debt" of the District and are also included in the measurement of "overall direct debt" issued by all local public agencies within the District's boundaries.
-It is important to monitor the levels and growth of direct debt and overall direct debt as they reflect the debt burden borne by our taxpayers and provide perspective on taxpayers' capacity for future additional debt.
+It is important to monitor the levels and growth of direct and overall direct debt as they reflect the debt burden borne by our taxpayers and provide perspective on taxpayers' capacity for future additional debt.
 The Debt Management Policy sets forth various municipal market debt ratios and benchmarks against which the District measures and compares its debt burden.
 This Debt Report provides a summary of the District's direct debt performance in this regard.

 When debt is issued, independent credit rating agencies selected by the District assign a rating to the issue.
 Historically, the District's credit ratings on its GOs and COPs had been directly related to the financial condition and fiscal management of the District.
 However, following a legislative change that went into effect on January 1, 2016, certain rating agencies' methodologies on California school district GOs changed as more fully discussed in Section IV.
-As of June 30, 2020, the District's General Obligation Bond ratings were AA+ by Fitch Ratings, AAA by Kroll Bond Rating Agency (KBRA), Aa3 by Moody's Investors Service, and A+ by Standard & Poor's.
+As of June 30, 2021, the District's General Obligation Bond ratings were AA+ by Fitch Ratings, AAA by Kroll Bond Rating Agency (KBRA), Aa3 by Moody's Investors Service, and A+ by Standard & Poor's.
 Depending on the rating agency and its methodology, these ratings are considered "best quality" to "upper medium grade".
-In addition, as of June 30, 2020, the ratings on the District's COPs were A2 and A by Moody's Investors Service and Standard & Poor's respectively, reflecting an "upper medium grade" credit.
-We note that these ratings reflect a downgrade by Fitch and an upgrade by KBRA during the reporting period.
-Fitch downgraded the District's GOs in April 2020 as a result of "amplified pressure on the District's revenues, budgetary balance and financial resilience" given the corona virus-related economic contraction and KBRA upgraded the District's GOs in August 2019 based on the firm's revised analysis of the legal framework for California school district bankruptcies.
+In addition, as of June 30, 2021, the ratings on the District's COPs were A2 and A by Moody's Investors Service and Standard & Poor's respectively, reflecting an "upper medium grade" credit.

 The ratings assigned to the District's General Obligation Bonds and COPs when issued, affect its interest payments and the cost to the District's taxpayers and the General Fund respectively.
-In addition, the fiscal health of the State has also affected the District's interest costs.
-When the State's credit quality declined and its interest rates rose relative to market indices during the Great Recession, the interest costs of other issuers viewed as "agencies" of the State, including the District, were also negatively impacted, though not as dramatically.
-Alternatively, as the State's credit then improved, the interest costs of "agencies" of the State were positively impacted.
+In addition, the fiscal health of the State can also affect the District's interest costs.
+At times, when the State's credit quality declined and its interest rates rose relative to market indices, the interest costs of other issuers viewed as "agencies" of the State, including the District, were also negatively impacted, though not as dramatically.
+Alternatively, as the State's credit improved, the interest costs of "agencies" of the State were positively impacted.
 A history of the District's credit ratings is provided in this Debt Report.